adiwg/mdBook/mdtranslator/contact.md

 # contact:

-The *contact:* object holds the information about an individual contact that may be used multiple times throughout the metadata record.
+The *contact:* object holds the information about a discrete contact that may be used multiple times throughout the metadata record.

 A contact object may describe an individual, an organization, or both.